 The back of the postcard read "View of Chair Tramway to Summit of Rowe Mt.
 Length 3200 feet, Rise 714 feet, located in 800 acre Sports Center and Picnic Grounds."

-Passengers arriving and leaving at the Summit Station of the Tramway
+A gentleman is arriving and a lady is leaving the Summit Station of the Tramway while an attendant in suit and tie watches carefully.

 Below, another color linen postcard shows a crowd waiting to ride the Tramway.
 The original B&W photo appeared in the 1939 Lakes Region Association's "Where To" guidebook.